aces/Loris/docs/API/InstrumentFormat.md

 `Name`: Required.
 Follows PageElement.Name rules.

 `Description`: Required.
-Follows PageElement.Name rules.
+Follows PageElement.Description rules.

 `Options.Type`: Either "large" or "small".
 If "large", the user is meant to enter
               a lot of text (ie. a comment box) and is likely to be represented